EDI as an Imperative in Stakeholder Engagement and Fundraising

 Please contact Member Services at firstname.lastname@example.org.

-This webinar is made possible by generous grant from The Andrew W. Mellon Foundation.
+This webinar is made possible by generous grant from the Mellon Foundation.

 Additional support was provided by American Express, the Baisley Powell Elebash Fund, Ford Motor Company Fund, the Howard Gilman Foundation, the National Endowment for the Arts, and The Wallace Foundation, as well as supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.